Website Redesign: Best Practices And Checklist For A Successful Revamp

 According to Business Insider, 80% of businesses want chatbots by 2020.

-Human beings cannot work always and that’s where chatbots play an important role.
-You must always include a chatbot for personalized web interactions backed by real technical support and salespeople as needed.
+Human beings cannot always work, and that’s where chatbots play an important role.
+You must always include a chatbot for personalized web interactions backed by real technical support and salespeople, as needed.
 In all probability, your conversation would be higher with them than without them.

-Quick Pro tip: Cost is the last thing you should look at 😊
+Quick pro tip: Cost is the last thing you should look at.

-Limit Gating of your website Content
+Limit Gating of Your Website Content

 Website Redesign Checklist